nasa/cumulus-docs/docs/deployment.md

     apiRoot: process.env.APIROOT || 'https://<czbbkscuy6>.execute-api.us-east-1.amazonaws.com/dev/'

-**Note**  evironmental variables are available during the build:`DAAC_NAME`, `STAGE`, `HIDE_PDR`, any of these can be set on the command line to override the values contained in `config.js`.
+**Note**  evironmental variables are available during the build: `APIROOT`, `DAAC_NAME`, `STAGE`, `HIDE_PDR`, any of these can be set on the command line to override the values contained in `config.js` when running the build below.

-Build the dashboard from the dashboard repository root directory, cumulus-dashboard:
+Build the dashboard from the dashboard repository root directory, `cumulus-dashboard`:

       $ npm run build